-Defects in these drain systems are one of the most common causes of water or moisture problems in ground floor occupancies, basements and crawlspaces.
-Overflowing gutters and clogged downspouts and scuppers also frequently cause or exacerbate moisture or water entry problems in and around the building.
-When water entry or moisture problems are discovered we recommend checking the entire roof water drain system to insure that it is functioning properly.
+The building lacks a roof water drain system.
+Roof water discharging on the ground adjacent to the foundation wall is one of the most common causes of water or moisture problems in ground floor occupancies, basements and crawlspaces.
+Overflowing gutters and clogged downspouts and scuppers also frequently cause or exacerbate moisture or water entry problems in crawlspaces and basements.
+Consideration should be given to installing a below grade drain system to divert roof water away from the foundation system.
+Consult with a drain systems specialist for additional information and cost estimates.